The Razor Gang Wars

 early 1927, the thieves fell out - and all hell broke loose.

 It was Bruhn who first split from the ranks.
-Bruhn's and Hayes first held
+Bruhn and Hayes first held up

-up one of Phil Jeffs sly-grog shops, in Liverpool Street.
-On 6 June,
+one of Phil Jeffs sly-grog shops, in Liverpool Street.
+On 6 June, Hayes was

-Hayes was gunned down in Liverpool Street.
-Passing taxi driver Jack
+gunned down in Liverpool Street.
+Passing taxi driver Jack Edelman pursued

-shops in Liverpool Street and, razors flashing, took her proprietor's
+Liverpool Street and, razors flashing, took the proprietor's nights taking,

 climax may come in a wild campaign of